Robert William Cole: His Other Self: The Story of a Man with a Past (1906)

-A former wastrel who has found love and turned over a new leaf is intermittently possessed by his rakish past self, who does all the things that the hero no longer wants to do - drinking, chasing loose women, etc. - to teach the hero a moral lesson.
-Eventually, the hero is prepared to renounce his fiancée to ensure that her life will be happy, even if he is miserable.
-This proves that he is worthy of her, the haunting ends, and they marry.
+A former wastrel has found love and turned over a new leaf, but is intermittently possessed by his rakish past self, given to drinking, chasing loose women, etc., in order to teach him a moral lesson.
+The hero is prepared to renounce his fiancée to ensure that her life will be happy, even if he is miserable.
+This proves that he is worthy of her.
+The haunting ends, and they marry.